DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ## General information

-[Move to the UK if you’re coming from Ukraine](https://www.gov.uk/guidance/move-to-the-uk-if-youre-from-ukraine) explains what you need to do before you travel to the UK and what to do after you arrive.
+If you're coming to the UK from Ukraine, [check what you need to do before you travel and what to do after you arrive](https://www.gov.uk/guidance/move-to-the-uk-if-youre-from-ukraine).

 ### Check the status of your visa